Charge-Hyperscaling Violating Lifshitz hydrodynamics from black-holes: Notations

 \item $\hat e_a^\mu$: the spacelike inverse vielbein on the boundary which is defined up to the factor of $r^{-2}$, or equivalently, defined in \eqref{InvIndm} and \eqref{vh}, and given by $e_a^\mu \partial_\mu = \partial_a$ in our model.
 This corresponds to the spacelike inverse vielbein.
 It is automatically invariant under the Milne boost.

 \end{itemize}

 \centerline{\bf Variables in the (boundary) Newton-Cartan theory}

-\begin{itemize} \item $\bar v^\mu$: the timelike inverse vielbein defined by $\bar v^\mu = (1,0)$.
-This notation is introduced in \eqref{MilneV} to discuss the Milne boost.
+\begin{itemize} \item $\bar v^\mu$: the timelike inverse vielbein in Newton-Cartan theory.
+This notation is introduced above \eqref{tu} to define the Galilei connection.
 The timelike inverse vielbein is not invariant under the Milne boost but it is covariant.
-It is sometimes called ``velocity" but must be distinguished from the velocity of the fluid.
+In the literature it is sometimes called ``velocity'' but must be distinguished from the velocity of the fluid.